-C. Composition of Draws - Challenger Tour Tournaments
+- C. Composition of Draws Challenger Tour Tournaments (unless otherwise approved by ATP)

-1) Main Draw 32 Players
+- 1) Main Draw 32 Players

-- a) 23/21 Direct Acceptances based on Pepperstone ATP Ranking
+- a) 21/19 Direct Acceptances based on Pepperstone ATP Ranking

 - b) 3 Wild Cards

 - c) 6 Qualifying Positions

-- d) 2 Special Exempts
+- d) 0-2 Special Exempts

+- e) 0-2 JAS

-2) Qualifying is a 24-player event for 6 positions in the main draw
+- 2) Qualifying is a 24-player event for 6 positions in the main draw

-- a) 20 Direct Acceptances based on most recent Pepperstone ATP Ranking. - b) 4 Wild Cards
+- a) 18 Direct Acceptances based on most recent Pepperstone ATP Ranking.

+- b) 4 Wild Cards

+- c) 0-2 JAS

-3) All Challenger events are 8-day events
+- 3) All Challenger events are 8-day events

 - a) Play is Sunday through Sunday with the exception that Challengers scheduled in the week prior to a Grand Slam (same region) are approved for a Saturday final.
-All requests from Challengers not scheduled in the week prior to a Grand Slam (same region) shall be considered on a case by case basis. - b) The deadline for applying for a Saturday final is four (4) months prior to the first Monday of the event or prior to the tournament being added to the calendar, whichever is first.
+All requests from Challengers not scheduled in the week prior

+to a Grand Slam (same region) shall be considered on a case by case basis.

+b) The deadline for applying for a Saturday final is four (4) months prior to the first Monday of the event or prior to the tournament being added to the calendar, whichever is first.